Thursday, 11 June 2026

 BLACK-HEADED GULL

 I am delighted to see any lifer of course, and any new Australian bird outside my annual pilgrimage to Cocos/Christmas is especially welcomed.
 If I can achieve one in a year, I am pleased.
 This year, 2026, I've seen an impressive four, and the year's not yet half over.
 I saw the Indian Pond Heron and Arctic Warbler on Christmas in March, then the Cocos Booby at Lake Macquarie in May, and now the Black-headed Gull in Geraldton in June.
 How lucky is that!
-Here's a dreadful shot I took with my camera.
+Here's a dreadful shot I took with my phone.
 At least it's proof:

 And here it is enlarged: